ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 The MRQ format for a region is determined by the number of Major slots for that region.
 The formats are as follows:

+#### 1 and 2 Invitations:
+- 4-team Double-Elimination Bracket
+- All matches are best of 3.

+- For 1 Invitation:
+    - Game 1: Seed 1 v Seed 3
+    - Game 2: Seed 2 v Seed 4
+    - Game 3: Winner 1 v Winner 2
+    - Game 4: Loser 1 v Loser 2
+    - Game 5: Winner 4 v Loser 3
+    - Game 6: Winner 3 v Winner 5
+    - Winner 6 Advances

+- For 2 Invitations:
+    - Game 1: Seed 1 v Seed 3
+    - Game 2: Seed 2 v Seed 4
+    - Game 3: Winner 1 v Winner 2
+    - Winner 3 Advances
+    - Game 4: Loser 1 v Loser 2
+    - Game 5: Winner 4 v Loser 3
+    - Winner 5 Advances

-- For 3 and 4 invitations, 8 teams are divided into two GSL groups:
+#### For 3 and 4 invitations
+- 8 teams are divided into two GSL groups
+- All matches are best of 3.

 | Group A | Group B |
 |:--------|:--------|